Andrei Tarkovsky: Influences and thoughts on film

 With the exception of City Lights, the list does not contain any films of the early silent era.
 The reason is that Tarkovsky saw film as an art as only a relatively recent phenomenon, with the early film-making forming only a prelude.
-The list has also no films or directors from Tarkovsky's native Russia, although he rated Soviet directors such as Boris Barnet, Sergei Parajanov and Alexander Dovzhenko highly.
+The list has also no films or directors from Tarkovsky's native Soviet Union, although he rated Soviet directors such as Boris Barnet, Sergei Parajanov, and Alexander Dovzhenko highly.
 He said of Dovzhenko's Earth: "I have lived a lot among very simple farmers and met extraordinary people.
 They spread calmness, had such tact, they conveyed a feeling of dignity and displayed wisdom that I have seldom come across on such a scale.
 Dovzhenko had obviously understood wherein the sense of life resides. [...]
 This trespassing of the border between nature and mankind is an ideal place for the existence of man.
 Dovzhenko understood this."
+Tarkovsky considered Earth to be his cinematic "university" and would watch the film whenever beginning a new work.

-Andrei Tarkovsky was not a fan of science fiction, largely dismissing it for its "comic book" trappings and vulgar commercialism.
-However, in a famous exception Tarkovsky praised the blockbuster film The Terminator, saying that its "vision of the future and the relation between man and its destiny is pushing the frontier of cinema as an art".
-He was critical of the "brutality and low acting skills", but was nevertheless impressed by the film.
+He was also not a fan of blockbusters or science fiction, largely dismissing the latter for its "comic book" trappings and vulgar commercialism.
+According to his son, Andrei A. Tarkovsky, Tarkovsky enjoyed George Lucas's Star Wars.